cypress-io/cypress-documentation/content/guides/references/configuration.md

 ## configuration file

-The first time you open Cypress Test Runner, it creates the configuration file configuration file.
-This JSON file is used to store any configuration values you supply.
-If you
+The first time you open Cypress Test Runner, it creates the configuration file.
-[configure your tests to record](/guides/dashboard/projects#Setup) the results to the [Cypress Dashboard](https://on.cypress.io/dashboard-introduction) the `projectId` will be written in this file too.
+This file is used to store any configuration values you supply.
+If you [configure your tests to record](/guides/dashboard/projects#Setup) the results to the [Cypress Dashboard](https://on.cypress.io/dashboard-introduction) the `projectId` will be written in this file too.